-A guy like Ben Shapiro, for example, has a following so large he can afford to release one to three hour podcast episodes every day and get tons of listeners every single time.
+Someone like Ben Shapiro, for example, has a following so large he can afford to release one to three-hour podcast episodes every day and get tons of listeners every single time.

 For the average Joe, the streaming should not be spread apart past a week nor should you be going overboard posting every day.

 Weekly posting is normally what works best.
 While that is the general rule, take into account the type of content you are creating.

 Will you be able to create great quality every week?
 Is it hard to create a good podcast in your niche?